redindian/homebridge-home-easy/README.md

 # How to Determine Room Number:

-Log in to HE840IP
+- Log in to HE840IP
-View All Rooms
-Show Inspect Element of the room button.
+- Show Inspect Element of the room button.
-Search for roomId element to get the room number.
+- Search for roomId element to get the room number.

 # How to Determine Device Number:

-Log in to HE840IP
+- Log in to HE840IP
-View All Rooms
-Select Inspect Element of the device button.
+- Select Inspect Element of the device button.
-Serch for getdeviceid element to get the device id.
+- Serch for getdeviceid element to get the device id.